SpudMonkey7k/neopets-flash-shockwave-3dvia-fix/README.md

 >
 > Fiddler seems to need "Capture Traffic" enabled in order to work consistently (feel free to experiment).
 This means it logs every packet that is proxied throuogh it.
 So while you can watch Youtube on Chrome while running Fiddler, you should clear out the history/restart Fiddler once in a while, otherwise it will start using up all your memory holding a copy of every video packet!

-**Open Pale Moon and click Add-ons from the menu then click on Plugins, make sure it shows all 3 plugins as active**
+**Open Pale Moon and open the menu then select Add-ons then click on Plugins, make sure it shows all 3 plugins as active**
 ![Pale Moon Plugins](https://github.com/SpudMonkey7k/neopets-flash-shockwave-3dvia-fix/blob/main/assets/palemoon-plugins.png)

 > Make sure that Pale Moon is certificated and that Fiddler is running when trying to play on Neopets.